CheongLoic/POS_WebApp/README.md

 # POS_WebApp

-## A propos
+## About the project
+This project is a Point of Sale (POS) web application.
-This project aims to generate sales invoices and receipts written in ReactJS and NodeJS.
+It aims to generate sales invoices and receipts after a customer has made a food purchase.

+The code is written in ReactJS and NodeJS.

-UX/UI design development is not the priority.
+The UX/UI design development is basic.

+The database is stored in JSON files in the folder `client/src/database`

 ## How to run the code ?
 - Install Visual Studio Code : https://code.visualstudio.com/download
 - Install Git : https://git-scm.com/downloads
 - Install NodeJS : https://nodejs.org/en/download/prebuilt-installe
 - Open VS Code and a terminal.
-Go to a directory to download the repository
+Choose a directory where you want to clone the repository
 - Clone the project by running the command in the terminal  :  `git clone https://github.com/CheongLoic/POS_WebApp.git`
 - Go to the folder "POS_WebApp" (server side), intall modules :  `npm install`
 - Go to the folder "client" (client side), intall modules :  `npm install`